RevealBi/Documentation/en/dashboards/dashboard-linking.md

 ## Linking Dashboards

-Reveal supports dashboard linking, which is triggered when a visualization’s grid row or chart column is selected.
-This features takes the concept of drill down navigation to a new level; for instance, if you want to provide more details on the information displayed in a visualization, you can use a whole new dashboard to do so.
-This can be very useful to establish top-down analysis paths, where you go from a high level overview of the reality of a business to more detailed views with the specifics.
+Reveal supports dashboard linking, which allows you to connect the visualizations in a dashbord with other dashboards, or URLs.
+Imagine you want to provide more details on the information displayed in a visualization - you can use a whole new dashboard to do so.
+This can be very useful in Company 360 dashboards, for example, where you will be able to establish top-down analysis paths, where you go from a high level overview of the reality of a business to more detailed views with the specifics.

-One example is a Company 360 dashboard, which provides key performance indicators for each area of interest in the company.
-Once you open the dashboard, you will notice the link symbol.
+Let's take a Company 360 dashboard (see below), which provides key performance indicators for each area of interest in the company.
+Once you open the dashboard, you will notice the **link symbol** on one or more visualizations.

 By clicking/tapping the link symbol, you can open:

-* **another dashboard** (shown in the screenshot example below), which gives more specific information related to the visualization or a value in it;
+* **another dashboard** (shown in the screenshot below), which gives more specific information related to the visualization or a value in it;
 * **a URL**, which will enable extensibility scenarios such as interacting with third-party web applications as part of the dashboard navigation.

 <img src="images/dashboard-linking-sample.png" alt="Dashboard linking sample" width="100%"/>

 ### Adding a Link

-To add a link to a visualization, go to the **Settings** section of the *Visualizations Editor*, and click/tap the _+_ in **Links**.
+To configure a link, go to the **Settings** section of the *Visualizations Editor*, and click/tap the _+_ in **Links**.

 ![Adding a link in Settings](images/pivot-editor-linking2.png)

+The added link will appear as a symbol on the visualization it is configured for, when the dashboard is in *View Mode*.

 #### Linking to Another Dashboard

 Linking to another dashboard gives you the ability to jump from a specific point in one dashboard to another dashboard.
-This point can be a visualization or a specific value measured in a visualization, depending on the link trigger you chose (see more [below](#trigger)).
+This point can be a visualization or a specific value in a visualization, depending on the link trigger you chose (see more [below](#trigger)).

 To link your dashboard to another dashboard you need to perform the steps below.